Business Insight

 • Ensure appropriate consultation and collaboration – Are your legal, privacy, compliance and cyber teams working together to ensure an aligned process?

-• Prepare your legal and compliance teams – How prepared are you to respond to a motivated regulator, with broader information-gathering powers, tiered penalties and infringement notices, as well as a risk of individual claims for serious invasions of privacy.
+• Prepare your legal and compliance teams – How prepared are you to respond to a motivated regulator, with broader information-gathering powers, tiered penalties and infringement and compliance notices, as well as a risk of individual claims for serious invasions of privacy.

 • Set the direction and understand what good looks like for you – Ensure leadership and boards have the information needed to set a direction and vision for good privacy risk management.
 Understand the "go-to" state that the regulator expects of an organisation in your position, your risk appetite, and the risk profile you face.